 - Have you completed the 9 core automotive courses (AUTO 1101, 1106, 1140, 1150, 1160, 1170, 1240, 1250 and 1260) to assure that you the technical knowledge to begin a work assignment?

-- Do you know what type of shop (independent or dealership) that you are interested in beginning your career?
+- Do you know what type of shop (independent or dealership) in which you would like to start your career?

 - Are you willing and able to make the ‘career move’ right now to being employed as an apprentice tech while you complete your degree?

 If the answers to all of these questions are an unqualified “YES” then you may be ready for co-op.
 Contact Danny Foor at firstname.lastname@example.org or (614) 287-2789.

 Students who are actively working in cooperative work placements in area dealerships and independent repair shops follow the same curriculum as the general Automotive Technology Program.
 However, since students are working in local repair shops as well as taking coursework on campus, the student must schedule upcoming classes in consultation with their employer.
 The student and employer may decide to schedule full-time at school and part-time at work or just the opposite.